slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"War does not determine who is right - only who is left."
 -- Bertrand Russell [1872]*

+> *"War draftees are slaves.
+Ukraine has such a draft.
+US is heavily supporting Ukraine.
+Thus US is supporting slavery."
+-- Robin Hanson [1959]*

 > *"Men destroy each other during war, themselves during peacetime."
 -- Nassim Taleb [1960]*

+> *"If you aren’t volunteering to fight in a particular war, you shouldn’t be advocating for it."
+-- Naval Ravikant [1974]*

 > *"All wars benefit the elites at the cost of the common man.
 Every.
 Single.
 One."
 -- Andrew Tate [1986]*